King effect

 Rank-ordering of the population of countries follows a stretched exponential distribution except in the cases of the two "kings": China and India.

-In statistics, economics, and econophysics, the king effect is the phenomenon in which the top one or two members of a ranked set show up as clear outliers.
-These top one or two members are unexpectedly large because they do not conform to the statistical distribution or rank-distribution which the remainder of the set obeys.
+The king effect is the name given by Jean Laherrère and Didier Sornette to the phenomenon in natural distributions where the top one or two members of a ranked set are clear outliers.
+These top one or two members are unexpectedly large and do not conform to the statistical distribution or rank-distribution which the remainder of the set follows.

 Distributions typically followed include the power-law distribution, that is a basis for the stretched exponential function, and parabolic fractal distribution.

-The King effect has been observed in the distribution of:
+Laherrere and Sornette noted the King effect in the distributions of: